-Enholm Law, PLLC specializes in Arizona family law, and recognizes that divorcing parents are concerned about receiving or paying child support.
+Enholm Law, PLLC focuses on Arizona family law, and recognizes that divorcing parents are concerned about receiving or paying child support.
 Questions concerning how child support is calculated and whether they qualify for additional support are common.
 Some parents want to know how they can oppose or reduce support payments.
-Contact our Phoenix offices today so our attorneys can evaluate your specific circumstances and help you with these issues.
+Contact our office today so our attorney may evaluate your specific circumstances and help you with these issues.

 Seeking Arizona Child Care Payments

 The traumatic emotional swings in dissolving your marriage are difficult when you are worried about supporting your children.
 Whether you expect to pay child support or receive it, you want to know how much money the court may award.
-Our attorneys will explain the Arizona guidelines and factors that the court considers when awarding child care support payments; together we will calculate estimated payments.
+Our attorney will explain the Arizona guidelines and factors that the court considers when awarding child care support payments.

 The Arizona courts calculate child support by using the Arizona Child Support Guidelines, which guide how they evaluate the cost of raising a child relative to the parents’ income.
-When determining who pays or receives child support payments, the courtstrongly considershow much time each parent spends with the children.
+When determining who pays or receives child support payments, the court look at how much time each parent spends with the children.
 The court recognizes that parents naturally incur expenses when children are with them, so spending more time with a parent paying support may reduce that parent’s payments.